 The current Giant Viper System (By courtesy of Royal Ordnance).

 hose is packed into the hose box which is mounted on a dedicated trailer.
 The rocket assembly is mounted on the trailer hornbeam to the rear of the hose box.
 A cable attached to the hose is secured to the rocket assembly prior to firing.

 Current systems use parachutes on the trailing end of the hose to straighten it out in flight and to initiate the safety and arming fuse which ignites the hose charge.
-Up to two trailers can be deployed by a Chieftain AVRE single (Armoured Vehicle Royal Engineer).
+Up to two trailers can be deployed by a single Chieftain AVRE (Armoured Vehicle Royal Engineer).

 The hose clears a patch across a minefield approximately 7 metres wide by 200 metres long.

 The system was used very successfully during the Gulf War and performed extremely well, with US Forces being particularly impressed by its effectiveness.
 As a result a decision to update the current system was taken.

 The objectives of the Mid Life Improvement programme include faster assembly time, improved accuracy, reliability and safety, reduced training through simplification, and reduced overall height during transportation.

 The GEC-Marconi designed launcher achieves major improvements over the existing fixed launcher in projection accuracy of the hose and by the facility for trainability in both elevation and lateral tilt to compensate for uneven ground.
 Sensors, supplied by Royal Ordnance and attached to the launcher, control the GEC-Marconi actuators which position the launcher to the optimum launch angle within 1°.

 Further improvements include the replacement of the rocket assembly by a new rocket motor designed by Royal Ordnance, and the provision of an innovative tear webbing, designed by Cargo Equipment International, which replaces the parachutes.

-Royal Ordnance believes there is excellent export potential for the MLI version in the Far East, Middle East and USA.
-AIRBORNE IN ARIZONA combinations on the crop "The results have been good with a uniform spread of spray across the wingspan of the test aircraft and good dispersion of the chemical.
+Royal Ordnance believes there is excellent export potential for the MLI version in the Far East, Middle East and USA. combinations on the crop spraying aircraft.

+AIRBORNE

+IN ARIZONA

+The Company's technological expertise is currently

+under scrutiny in Arizona

+where field trials are in

+progress on a significant civil

+Last year, the Civil Business Directorate at Crewe Toll

+in Edinburgh secured an

+agreement with an American

+crop spraying consortium to

+remodel its traditional

+The new crop spraying

+device was intended to cut

+down on 'spray drift' and to

+target sprays dispersed from

+an aircraft more effectively.